google-gemini/cookbook/examples/portkey/README.md

 1. **Portkey API Key**: Sign up at [app.portkey.ai](https://app.portkey.ai/signup?utm_source=gemini&utm_medium=external_integration&utm_campaign=gemini-docs) and copy your [API key](https://app.portkey.ai/api-keys?utm_source=gemini&utm_medium=external_integration&utm_campaign=gemini-docs).
 2. **Gemini API Key**: Generate your [Gemini API Key](https://aistudio.google.com/apikey).

-Create a `Virtual Key` in Portkey to securely store your Groq API key:
+Create a `Virtual Key` in Portkey to securely store your Gemini API key:

-1. Navigate to the Virtual Keys tab in Portkey, and create a new key for Groq
+1. Navigate to the Virtual Keys tab in Portkey, and create a new key for Gemini
 2. Use the Virtual Key in your code:

 ```python